LLNL/axom/src/docs/sphinx/web_main/index.rst

 --------------

 We also have a chat room on LLNL's Cisco Jabber instance called 'Axom Dev'.
-It is open to anyone.
-You just have to log on to Jabber and join the room.
+It is open to anyone on the llnl network.
+Just log onto Jabber and join the room.

 -----------------